 The health benefits of this magnificent plant are many and it has been found to boost the immune system and has been touted for many years as the wonder herb for an immune system.
 So it is an immune booster and an antibiotic.
 I have personally used echinacea and I have found it to really build my immune system.
 There were months where I avoided an attack of flu all because of this medicinal herb.

 Echinacea (Echinacea angustifolia) is very popular for use in treatment of colds, flu, infections of the ear, cold sores, yeast infection, viral infections as well as other infections of the body.
 It has been utilized by many Americans as well as European doctors to treat these infectious diseases.
+It is therefore a very good remedy for sickle cell sufferers who are troubled with frequent infections.

 It is also an excellent blood cleanser, good for fever, carbuncles, acne, eczema, boils, peritonitis, syphilitic conditions, bites and stings of poisonous snakes and insects, wounds, troubled skin as well as allergies.
 Echinacea aids in the healing of cuts, it can put nonmalignant tumor under control such as fibroid as well decrease any kind of inflammation.